pantsbuild/intellij-pants-plugin/README.md

   * Add the following to the SDK's classpath
     * `~/Library/Application Support/IdeaIC14/python/lib/python-community.jar`
     * `~/Library/Application Support/IdeaIC14/Scala/lib/scala-plugin.jar`
+    * `~/Library/Application Support/IdeaIC14/Scala/lib/jps/*.jar`
+    * `/Applications/IntelliJ IDEA 14 CE.app/Contents/plugins/gradle/lib/gradle.jar`
 * Set Scala 2.11.2 as your Scala SDK
-* Make sure that your project is set to configure bytecode compatible with 1.6  Preferences -> Compiler -> Java Compiler -> Project bytecode version
+* Make sure that your project is set to configure bytecode compatible with 1.6.
+Preferences -> Compiler -> Java Compiler -> Project bytecode version
+* Setup test dependencies
+  * Some of the tests depend on local OSS install.
+  * Checkout OSS pants in an adjacent directory to the plugin clone
 * Run tests to verify your installation

 ### Debugging the Plugin from local pants development: